saimanasak/git-and-github/vcs/vcs.md

 <a name="features"></a>
 ### Features of VCS:
-- Can tracks changes made to a file i.e., Versioning.
+- Can track changes made to a file i.e., Versioning.
 - Creates a checkpoint for a file at particluar state.
 - Can ignore the files that we don't want to track.
 - Can go back to the previous states of a file.